-Public c Input Form: Request to Add/Eliminate an Activity
+Public Input Form: Request to Add/Eliminate an Activity

-1. Name:
+- 1. Name:

-2. Address:
+- 2. Address:

-3. Represents: Self Group:
+- 3. Represents: Self Group:

-4. Name of Group:
+- 4. Name of Group:

-5. Activity to eliminate: Explain rationale
+- 5. Activity to eliminate: Explain rationale

-6. Activity to add:
+- 6. Activity to add:

-7. Proposed start-up budget: \$
+- 7. Proposed start-up budget: \$

-Prepare a detailed budget sheet for board consideration.
-Where would you get the money?
-If no new money is available, what existing program would you propose reducing or eliminating to fund the proposed budget?
+- Prepare a detailed budget sheet for board consideration.

+- Where would you get the money?

+- If no new money is available, what existing program would you propose reducing or eliminating to fund the proposed budget?
-8. On-going budget: \$

-Prepare a reasonably detailed on-going budget which describes the on-

-going expenses necessary to maintain the program.
+On-going budget: \$ Prepare a reasonably detailed on-going budget which describes the on-going expenses necessary to maintain the program.

-9. Indicate need to add program:
+- 9. Indicate need to add program: - 10.
+OTHER:

-10. OTHER:

 Use additional paper as necessary.

-ed:

-Date submitted to administration:, 200
+Signed: Date submitted to administration:, 200